Charles,

 Either way, that does not forgive conversion of over $24,000…

-One other thing to note: It's really surprising to me that a company would contact you after all these years and help you straighten out your ownership.
-They are typically too busy moving forward, which is why you have to prove any changes in ownership in producing properties to them, not vise versa.
+One other thing to note: It’s really surprising to me that a company would contact you after all these years and help you straighten out your ownership.
+They are typically too busy moving forward, which is why you have to prove any changes in ownership in producing properties to them, not vice versa.

 I’ve been wrestling records for oil and gas companies for 37 years and the only reason I can think of as to why they suddenly showed up is that they have plans for future development activities for your lands.
 Probably additional drilling.